 Add Wax

-This step is optional especially if your painting something that won't be touched or anything sat on it.
+Now it is time to add a top coat.
+This step is optional especially if you are painting something that won't be touched or anything sat on it.
+But to be on the safe side, I decided to add the wax.

-So you will need some wax and a natural bristle brush.
+Next, you will need some wax and a natural bristle brush.

-All you have to do is dip the brush into the wax and start brushing it on like butter.
+All you have to do is dip the brush into the soft wax and start brushing it on like butter.

 It does not matter.

-Once you have applied the wax take a clean low lent cloth and rub the wax off.
+Once you have applied the wax take a clean low lent soft cloth and rub the wax off.

 Then take another clean cloth and buff the wax that is still on the chalk painted surface.